massoncheg/forgejo-docs/user/first-repository.md

    c75b509..1e12979  main -> main
 Branch 'main' set up to track remote branch 'main' from 'origin'.
 ```

-It is expected that you won't see any visual feedback when entering your password.
-Type it blind and hit return.

 The `-u` option sets the upstream remote, which we want to be Codeberg.org, as configured previously.